Luxury Experiences in Dunedin

 5. Take a Tour of the Otago Museum

 A must-visit attraction in Dunedin, the Otago Museum showcases a splendid array of art, culture and natural history exhibitions.
 The museum offers a wealth of possibilities to suit your interests, from its own planetarium to an indoor tropical butterfly garden.
 One of the best ways to get acquainted with the museum is on the Treasures of the Otago Museum Guided Tour, where you’ll get to dive deeper into the 1.5 million relics on display with your museum guide.
+Learn more about guided tours on Viator and Tripadvisor.

 6. Learn About the Southern Night’s Sky in a Maori Stargazing Experience

 Culture and glorious stargazing are combined on the Otago Peninsula stargazing experience with Horizon Tours.
 Learn about the Maori legends surrounding the southern night’s skies as you gaze at the clear stars from a rural farm away from the intrusive city lights.
 The experience includes hot beverages and light refreshments, as well as the possibility of seeing the Southern Lights (Aurora Australis) if the conditions are just right.
+Check out Horizon Tours on Viator and Tripadvisor.

 7. Discover the Art Scene on an Art Tour of Dunedin

 Discover Dunedin’s top art galleries and boutique exhibitions with a local guide on the ArtExplore tour.
 The two-hour walking tour occurs every second and fourth Saturday of the month except in winter, giving you the opportunity to be introduced to Dunedin’s finest art and often meeting the gallerists and the artists.
 At the end of the morning, enjoy a coffee at a local cafe with your fellow art-lovers.
+Check out Viator and Tripadvisor for more details on this tour.

 8. Tour One of New Zealand’s Oldest Breweries Concluded with a Two-course Meal